-Consent form - Generation Beyond
+Consent form - Next Era testing

 Genomic testing is being offered to you/your child/your ward to determine the cause of your/their health problem.
 The information on this form briefly summarizes the information about genomic testing that was discussed with you by your healthcare provider.
-If you have any questions or concerns about this testing, please contact your healthcare provider to discuss further.
+If you have any questions or concerns about this testing, please contact your healthcare provider or the Alamya Health team to discuss further.
+As well, if you decide to proceed with genomic testing, we recommend that you review all of the findings in this report with your healthcare professional.